Gloppen Municipality: Climate

 Gloppen has a temperate oceanic climate (Cfb in the Köppen climate classification), also known as a marine west coast climate.
 The wettest season is autumn and winter, with December as the wettest month.
 The driest season is April - August.
 The driest month May gets about a third of the average precipitation in December.
 The average date for the last overnight freeze (low below 0 °C) in spring is 27 April and average date for first freeze in autumn is 15 October giving a frost-free season of 170 days (1981-2010 average).
 In January 1987, Sandane recorded a low of -19.5 °C), and June 2020 recorded a high of 31.2 °C).
 In October 2005, Sandane recorded 24 °C), which was new October record for Vestland province.
 The Sandane weather station started recording in June 1957.
 There is also a weather station at Sandane Airport, showing similar temperatures.

+The parts of the municipality that are further inland, such as Byrkjelo and Myklebust have cooler winters, slightly warmer summers and more precipitation.
+This gives these places plenty of snowfall during the winter, which often turn to slush as a result of rain-on-snow events.
+The western receives the most precipitation, with the Eimhjellen station averaging nearly 3000 mm per year.
 Up on the Ålfotbreen glacier, partly in the municipality, precipitation is estimated to be around 6000 mm annually.